PangMeng92/RHDA/README.md

 }

-To perform RHDA, please run testSGL_ssppse.m;
+To perform RHDA, please run testRHDA.m;

 In this package, we just present our RHDA in a serial mode!
 Moreover, RHDA can also be implemented in a parallel model by performing DSME+patch-to-patch distance and DMME+patch-to-manifold distance simultaneously.